tomm696/metamask-aura-snap/README.md

 # @metamask/template-snap-monorepo

-This repository demonstrates how to develop a snap with TypeScript.
+This repository contains the Metamask Aura Connect Snap.
 For detailed instructions, see [the MetaMask documentation](https://docs.metamask.io/guide/snaps.html#serving-a-snap-to-your-local-environment).

-MetaMask Snaps is a system that allows anyone to safely expand the capabilities of MetaMask.
-A _snap_ is a program that we run in an isolated environment that can customize the wallet experience.

-## Snaps is pre-release software

-To interact with (your) Snaps, you will need to install [MetaMask Flask](https://metamask.io/flask/), a canary distribution for developers that provides access to upcoming features.
+Aura Connect is an unofficial, community built and fully open source AdEx Aura integration for MetaMask.
+It let's you explore personalized DeFi insights and wallet-based recommendations through Aura’s public APIs for your MetaMask accounts.

+## AdEx Aura is not affiliated with the Aura Connect snap

+AdEx AURA is your personal AI agent framework, generating secure and high-impact DeFi strategy recommendations.
+For more insights into how AdEx Aura works see: [Introducing AdEx Aura](https://www.adex.network/blog/introducing-adex-aura/)

 ## Getting Started

-Clone the template-snap repository [using this template](https://github.com/MetaMask/template-snap-monorepo/generate) and set up the development environment:
+Clone the repository and set up the development environment:

 ```shell
 yarn install && yarn start